 Contact a pest control company if you:

-- See live cockroaches, especially during daytime
+- See live cockroaches, especially during the day

 - Notice droppings, egg cases, or a musty smell